n-kb/blog-v1/_posts/2015-11-24-european-union.md

 ## Failures

-In the paragraphs below, I explore the failure of the EU to provide some of its core missions.
+In the paragraphs below, I explore the failure of the EU to fulfill some of its core missions.
 I try to go beyond the obvious failures the EU displayed in facing the financial crisis (2009-present), increased refugee arrivals (Summer 2015), border management (Visegrad countries set up their own border management task force in October 2015 even though this is _exactly_ the mandate of Frontex) or increased terrorist activity (November 2015).

 ### Freedom of Movement